We asked the experts how to look and sound better on video - CNN Underscored

 - Our recommended laptop stand: Nulaxy Adjustable Laptop Stand ($15.99, originally $16.99; amazon.com)

 If you’re using a laptop at desk level, it’s likely staring right at your lower chin as soon as you join a meeting, which is not exactly how someone would see you if you were both in a conference room together.
-That’s why we recommend propping your computer up using a laptop stand such as this popular and affordable Nulaxy model that will work with just about any laptop up to 17 inches.
-You could also use a pile of books, if you’re old school.
+That’s why we recommend propping up your computer using a laptop stand such as this popular and affordable Nulaxy model that will work with just about any laptop up to 17 inches.
+You could also use a pile of books, if you’re old-school.

 - Best overall webcam: Logitech C920S ($69.99; staples.com)